Andreas-Svensson/statistics/project/report.md

 $p = 0.1828 \rightarrow p \gt \alpha \rightarrow \text{can not reject } H_0$

-Thus there is insufficient evidence to conclude that there is a significant linear relationship between petal width and length because the correlation coefficient is not significantly different from zero.
+Thus there is insufficient evidence to conclude that there is a significant correlation between petal width and length.

 <br><br>

 ## In-Sample Prediction

-Since the correlation was proven significant for petals, it can be used for prediction.

-describe model here --- using OLS

-Generating random width measurements between the dataset's min and max values, the model will output predictions as shown in below figure:
+Since the correlation was proven significant for Iris petals, it can be used for prediction.
+In this case using OLS for a linear regression model, training based on points in the dataset, and using it to perform in-sample prediction.
+In-sample meaning y-value predictions based on x-values that are within the span of this dataset.
+Values outside the dataset could also be predicted, but the accuracy of the model would be lower, especially for points that are far outside the span.

+Below, 30 randomly generated x-values for petals between the dataset's min and max width values are drawn on top of the regression plot for petals from earlier.
+The model predicts y-values (length) of each input x-value (width) and they all fall, as expected, on the regression line.

 ![](assets/in_sample_prediction.png)

 However, something worth noting is the gap in data between the smaller measurements (setosa) and the larger ones (versicolor and virginica).

-In the dataset there are no datapoints for that range, one might reason if several flowers with a petal width in that gap were found, their average petal length would be near the prediction line.

-A point could be made however about the correctness of such assumptions, especially considering the correlation between petal width and length for individual species not being very strong.

-A point could be made here about the correctness of the predictions in this range, especially considering the correlation between width and length for the individual species not being very strong.
+In the dataset there are no datapoints for this range.
+Based on the fact that individual species, except for versicolor, show no correlation, petals found with measurements falling within this range might not be predicted accurately.
+As measurements in that range seem rare, however, it would likely not affect the overall accuracy of the model, thought it might be worth noting.

 <br>